 The incidence of asthma is massively affected by puberty.
 Considerable evidence suggests that asthma is more common in pre-pubescent boys compared to girls, but following puberty, a switch occurs, and asthma becomes more prevalent, and severe, in females.

 For example, using 2012 health data from the US [fig 1], we can clearly see that nearly twice as many young males than females are affected up to age 14, then, after puberty, this pattern reverses.
-This sudden change in prevalence is likely linked to immunological and hormonal factors, although, the exact cause is not yet known.
+This sudden change in prevalence is likely linked to immunological factors, although, the exact cause is not yet known.

-Interestingly, some research suggests that pregnant asthmatics carrying female foetuses might be more susceptible to severe asthma (it is speculated that perhaps this may be related to a spill over of foetal sex hormone into the maternal circulation).
+Interestingly, some research suggests that pregnant asthmatics carrying female foetuses might be more susceptible to severe asthma (it is speculated that perhaps this may be related to a spill over of foetal sex hormone into the parent’s circulation).

 This is likely due to the interaction between testosterone and oestrogen with insulin, but the exact mechanisms remain unclear.
 However, it is known that weight loss can significantly alleviate asthma symptoms.